Configuration

-One of the primary goals of the Framework is to make everything available as PHP objects.
-While this approach might seem complex at first glance, it offers numerous advantages.
+One of the primary goals of Darken is to make everything available as PHP objects.
+While this approach might seem complex at first, it offers many advantages.
 Configuration is no exception—it is also represented as an object that can be extended and modified.
 This means your IDE can assist with autocompletion, and you can leverage the full power of PHP to manage your configuration.

 Every configuration must implement ↱ Darken\Config\ConfigInterface.
 For a solid starting point, you can extend ↱ Darken\Config\BaseConfig.